-Angiography (Including Non-Ionic Contrast) Cost in South Korea from top hospitals starts from USD 3000 approx.
+Angiography (Including Non-Ionic Contrast) Cost in South Korea from top hospitals starts from KRW 4028070 (USD 3000)approx

 The unique feature of South Korean medicine is, most importantly, the use of cutting-edge medical equipment.
 However, technology is not the only factor appealing tens of thousands of abroad tourists every year.
 Affordable price policy for health services is one more point of attraction.
 For the patient seeking for angiography, the facilities just could not be better, with a one-stop health service that starts long before one would leave home.
 South Korean hospitals are very well equipped, with a very good doctor to patient ratio.